-As part of its commitment to be good stewards of the resources that has allowed it to thrive, Campbell University continues to work thoughtfully and diligently to reduce its carbon footprint.
+As part of its commitment to be good stewards of the resources that have allowed it to thrive, Campbell University continues to work thoughtfully and diligently to reduce its carbon footprint through a series of green initiatives.

-Campbell owns more than 1,300 acres in Buies Creek, N.C., where its main campus is located, and surrounding contiguous areas, including undeveloped and minimally developed property along the scenic and historic Cape Fear River.
-There are about 50 buildings on and near main campus, including the Leon Levine Hall of Medical Sciences (opened in summer 2013).
+Campbell owns more than 1,300 acres in Buies Creek, North Carolina, and surrounding contiguous areas, including undeveloped and minimally developed property along the scenic and historic Cape Fear River.
+The main campus makes up the bulk of Buies Creek, with the newly-established Health Sciences Campus located a mile away.
+There are about 50 buildings on both the main campus and the Health Sciences Campus.
 The university also owns the building that houses the Norman Adrian Wiggins School of Law in downtown Raleigh.
 In all, the university manages a total of 1.6 million square feet of building space.

 Campbell has been proactive to reduce its carbon footprint and consumption of electricity, water, natural gas, and gasoline.
 Examples of specific actions that units across campus have taken to do so follow.

-- Energy management: In partnership with Johnson Control Industries, the university has implemented an energy management program that involves 23 buildings on main campus in order to lower CO2 emissions related to usage of electricity and natural gas.
-As part of this program, the university has improved insulation, replaced old windows with energy efficient windows, installed more energy efficient boilers and chillers for heating and cooling, and installed motion activated lighting that automatically turns off when no activity is detected.
+- Energy management: The university has implemented an energy management program that involves 23 buildings on the main campus in order to lower CO2 emissions related to the usage of electricity and natural gas.
+As part of this program, the university has improved insulation, replaced old windows with energy-efficient windows, installed more energy-efficient boilers and chillers for heating and cooling, and installed motion-activated lighting that automatically turns off when no activity is detected.
 Through these measures, the university has realized lower electrical, heating, and cooling costs.
+Learn about our winter break energy conservation efforts >

-- using “trayless” dining in Marshbanks Dining Hall and other locations;
+- using “trayless” dining in Gaylord’s Kitchen and other locations;

 - recycling cooking oil;